HanifNaOH/hanifnaoh.github.io/content/en/about/index.md

 showAuthor: true
 layoutBackgroundHeaderSpace: false
 ---
 I've been developing game since 2020.
-You could check my game on [itch.io](https://hanif012.itch.io) or others project on my [github](https://github.com/hanif012).
+You could check my game on Itch.io, or you could check my projects on this website.
+I also have a blog where I write about things I'm interested in, and I try to keep it up to date.
+You can browse my [blog posts](/posts/) on this website.